-Stolen Equipment
+Stolen Property

-The DLM must immediately report any instance of stolen equipment in writing to the Department Chair or Director, the Campus Police, and the PA.
+The DLM must immediately report any instance of stolen property in writing to the Department Chair or Director, the Campus Police, and the PA.
 The police will send a theft report to the DLM and to the Risk Management Office.
-In addition, if the stolen item is federally owned equipment, the DLM must immediately inform the PA.
-The PA will report stolen equipment with a unit cost of \$5,000 or more as disposed equipment in PSAM in the year the equipment is reported stolen.
+In addition, if the stolen item is federally owned property, the DLM must immediately inform the PA.
+The PA will report stolen property with a unit cost of \$5,000 or more as disposed equipment in PSAM in the year the equipment is reported stolen.

-Disposition of Capital Equipment
+Disposition of Capital assets

-The following are reasons for disposition, when an equipment is removed from a department, of capital equipment and the procedures for each type:
+The following are reasons for disposition, when an asset is removed from a department, of capital assets and the procedures for each type:

-- Disposed, recycled, internally transferred, sent to surplus, or sold: - o When a department submits a work request to remove equipment, a Property Management Inventory Adjustment form needs to be completed, signed by the DLM, Department Chair or Director and sent to the PA. - If the equipment is transferred a note must be added to the Inventory Adjustment form that denotes what department the asset is being transferred to. - o If the equipment is sent to surplus a note should be included with the date the asset was sent to surplus.
-If it is not clear that the equipment was sent to surplus, it should be retired as lost. - o If at any time, a capital equipment is retired within one year of purchase, a note must be added to the retirement document that explains why a new equipment is being retired. - All sensitive must be wiped from all equipment before leaving campus. - Cannibalized: Cannibalization occurs when an equipment is dismantled and used for parts. - The PA must be notified at the time an equipment is no longer used for its designed purpose or prior to being used for parts. - The cannibalized equipment tag will be retired.
+- Disposed, recycled, internally transferred, sent to surplus, or sold: - When a department submits a work request to remove equipment, a Property Management Inventory Adjustment form needs to be completed, signed by the DLM, Department Chair or Director and sent to the PA. - If the asset is transferred a note must be added to the Inventory Adjustment form that denotes what department the asset is being transferred to. - If the asset is sent to surplus a note should be included with the date the asset was sent to surplus.
+If it is not clear that the asset was sent to surplus, it should be retired as lost. - If at any time, a capital asset is retired within one year of purchase, a note must be added to the retirement document that explains why a new asset is being retired. - All sensitive must be wiped from all equipment before leaving campus. - Cannibalized: Cannibalization occurs when an asset is dismantled and used for parts. - The PA must be notified at the time an asset is no longer used for its designed purpose or prior to being used for parts. - The cannibalized asset tag will be retired. - External Transfer: - A department cannot allow a transferring PI to remove property from University premises without permission and acceptance from the receiving institution.
+Legally, the University transfers the property to the receiving institution, not the PI. - Property can only be transfer to another public educational institution or nonprofit organization: - If the grant or contract that purchased the equipment is being transferred to a new institution and - If the funding agency and the Department Chair or Director approved the transfer. - External Transfer will require the name of the institution and responsible person that will receive the asset. - The asset will be retired in PSAM as an External Transfer to the new institution.
+The University must have approval from the funding agency to transfer the grant or contract before the equipment can leave the University. - The receiving institution must accept the equipment and notify the PA once the equipment arrives and is inventoried. - Gift: - Request approval from the Property Accountant by email or phone call.

-External Transfer:

-- A department cannot allow a transferring PI to remove equipment from University premises without permission and acceptance from the receiving institution.
-Legally, the University transfers the equipment to the receiving institution, not the PI. - Equipment can only be transfer to another public educational institution or nonprofit organization: - If the grant or contract that purchased the equipment is being transferred to a new institution - If the funding agency and the Department Chair or Director approved the transfer. - External Transfer will require the name of the institution and responsible person that will receive the equipment.

-- The equipment will be retired in PSAM as an External Transfer to the new institution.
-The University must have approval from the funding agency to transfer the grant or contract before the equipment can leave the University. - The receiving institution must accept the equipment and notify the PA once the equipment arrives and is inventoried.